secops-esc20/Threat-Engine-Integrations/Fortinet Web/README.txt

 log_file_path: The path where log files will be stored.
 The script will create a new log file each time it runs.
 type: The type of IOCs to retrieve (e.g., url).
 last: The time frame for retrieving recent IOCs (e.g., 1d for the last day).
+filter: used to specify which objects to include (ex: ["filer": "'org': 'ESC20'"] #Filters results to only inlcude ESC20 feeds)
+exclude: for future use

 Windows Credential Manager
 --------------------------